Dr. Archibald Carey, C.S.B., of Detroit, Michigan

 How do we make practical use of scientific prayer?
 In music, in mathematics, or in any of the sciences, in order to improve our own ability to get results we naturally turn to the methods of those who have been most successful.
 The records indicate that the most effective prayers of all time were those of Christ Jesus.
 He was able to demonstrate through prayer divine power that has been unparalleled in history.
 His disciples naturally wished to learn how to use prayer as he did, and in answer to their questions he gave them an example of effective prayer, which is known as the Lord's Prayer.
 It is the outstanding example of scientific prayer.

-This prayer begins, "Our Father which art in heaven," which is explained and interpreted in the Christian Science textbook as, "Our Father-Mother God, all-harmonious" (Science and Health., p.
+This prayer begins, "Our Father which art in heaven," which is explained and interpreted in the Christian Science textbook as, "Our Father-Mother God, all-harmonious" (Science and Health, p.
 16).
 This is the one God, divine Principle, Soul, Spirit, Mind, Life, Truth, Love.

 The next part of the Lord's Prayer identifies the one who is praying.
 He is identified by his attitude toward God, and we find him expressing his complete acceptance of God's will: "Hallowed be Thy name.
 Thy kingdom come.
 Thy will be done in earth, as it is in heaven."
 The word "hallowed" comes from the same root as "hale," "healthy," "whole," "holy," meaning perfect and complete.
 The word "name" as used in the Bible frequently refers to "nature"; so when Paul found that his nature had been changed, he changed his name from Saul to Paul.
-So the words, "Hallowed be Thy name" express our desire that God's nature should be fully and perfectly and completely manifested as expressed.
+So the words, "Hallowed be Thy name" express our desire that God's nature should be fully and perfectly and completely manifested and expressed.
 The following statement, "Thy kingdom come," shows, complete acceptance of God's government, and the next one, "Thy will be done in earth, as it is in heaven," reiterates this acceptance of God's government in every detail of experience.

 The next statement is, "Give us this day our daily bread."
 We look to God, and God alone, for everything good, for everything that is needed in our daily experience to bring out health and abundance and happiness.
 We look to God for right desires, and for the fulfillment of these right desires.
 We look to Him for inspiration and vision.
 In the Christian Science textbook (p.
-17) this is interpreted and amplified: "Give us grace for today; feed the famished affections."
+17) this is interpreted and amplified: "Give us grace for to-day; feed the famished affections."
 True prayer acknowledges God as the only source of good, realizing that He has lovingly supplied all good and abundantly met our every human need.

 The next two verses deal with the problem of evil: "And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil."
 As we are willing to forgive and release those around us, God releases us from any results of evil in the past or present.
 As we accept God's guidance, we shall also be enabled to avoid and overcome all temptation and evil in the future.
 Neither sin nor suffering has power over you as a child of God.

-The closing statement of this prayer is filled with meaning: "For Thine is the kingdom, and the power, and the glory, forever."
+The closing statement of this prayer is filled with meaning: "For Thine is the kingdom, and the power, and the glory, for ever."
 "For Thine is the kingdom."
 God's government is supreme, controlling everything, including ourselves.
 In order to accept God's government we must know what His laws are and how they can be applied to our ordinary everyday decisions.

 This brings us to one of the most important considerations in scientific prayer, namely listening to the voice of Truth.
 Moses listened to God and received the Commandments which have greatly influenced the concepts of mankind.
 The ancient prophets listened to God and spoke with authority, "Thus saith the Lord."
 The remarkable things which they accomplished, as well as the mighty works of Christ Jesus, show that they were the result of listening and responding to God.
 The Discoverer of Christian Science, Mary Baker Eddy, says in one of her hymns (which is also a prayer),